 If you modify the driver before applying a CVE patch, you will have to adjust the CVE patch to apply on top of your changes.
 Therefore, it is recommended to first apply a CVE patch and then make customizations.
 This would possibly require adjustments to your customization patch.

-What information is collected when I upload my product manifest for security monitoring?
+What information is collected when I upload my SBOM for security monitoring?

 Timesys Vigiles only collects package/recipe names, version, patches applied (if any), and build system version information.
 This information will only be shared with members of your team.